 For many years now, account-based marketing has been a buzz word in B2B marketing.
-Many organizations are implementing ABM or want to get started with ABM in the near future.
+Many organisations are implementing ABM or want to get started with ABM in the near future.
 But what exactly is ABM and what is the importance of an account-based approach for your organization?

 Jump to: